bicycleblue/pybingeclock/README.md

 # pybingeclock
 python module to query bingeclock.com

+DISCLAIMERS XXX

 # setup

 Grab bingeclock.py from this repo and drop it where you'd like.

 # usage

 See the examples.py for some examples of usage.
 The two functions return a tuple of (days, hours, minutes) to watch a series or movie marathon.
-If an error occurs it gives you back an empty tuple.
+If an error occurs they silently return an empty tuple.

 Basically there are two functions: